Achieving High-Yield Soybeans

 Our soybean breeding engine is one of our best assets at Pioneer.
 Whether you are planting conventional or traited soybeans, we continue to make gains to many disease tolerances.
 You will find ratings across all key soybean diseases to help with seed selection to protect your yield.

-There are plenty of agronomics one needs to consider for high yielding soybeans.
+There are plenty of agronomics one needs to consider for higher yielding soybeans.
 Harvest standability is one of the most critical.
-Typically, soybeans that lodge in the fall will get disease, and yield losses will be attained from the disease or your combine header won’t be able to pull them into the combine.
+Typically, soybeans that lodge in the fall will get disease, resulting in lost yield from the disease or your combine header won’t be able to pull them into the combine.

-What changes are needed when looking to push the highest soybean yields?
+What changes are needed when looking to push for higher soybean yields?

 • Plant early – this allows for more branches and nodes per plant to help increase yield.
 When Pioneer researchers looked at the most trial locations that broke 100 bu/A from 2021-2023, they found that the majority were planted in the last half of April through the first half of May.